 The commission drafts laws, which are then amended separately by the European Parliament and national governments sitting in the Council of Ministers.
 A bill can only enter into force across the EU when an identical text is agreed by MEPs and the council.

-In December 2015, the commission put forward a framework of common EU rules governing drones.
+The commission has put forward a framework of common EU rules governing drones.
 Today, it demanded the other two institutions moved faster to get them onto national law books.

 £441,000 of EU cash is being used to support the demonstration of new “geo-fencing” services.
 Geo-fencing can automatically stop drones flying into dangerous or restricted areas, such as airports.